 If you want to know what games I've worked on then take a look at my non-exhaustive game list.

-Outside of work you’ll find me playing with my kids and helping them to grow up to be wonderful human beings.
-I also spent the 25+ years DJing house music and occasionally producing dance music as DJ Cruze.
-That site is somewhat neglected but I might resurrect it at some point soon.
+Outside of work you'll find me playing with my kids and helping them to grow up to be wonderful human beings.
+I also spent the 25+ years DJing house music and producing house music as DJ Cruze.
+The site is being rebuilt using 11ty and should be live soon.